Musab005/Centris/README.md

 # Centris.ca
 A web scraping project that scrapes rental listings from the Centris.ca website using a web spider that runs on Scrapy.
 These filters were applied: Location: Montréal (Island).
 Features: 2 beds, 2 baths.
 Price: $1750 - $2500.
 Category: Residential, for rent.
+Sort: Most recent

 Two spiders are available, `listings.py` and `listings_detailed.py`.
 The `listings_detailed.py` spider runs a Splash script on top of scrapy to retrieve additional information about the listings that was